 Keep Stress at Bay

 These are stressful times, and many people are struggling with anxiety and worry.
 You probably already know that stress can negatively impact your skin.
 It can make skin conditions like psoriasis and eczema worse, and it can also cause you to neglect good skin care habits.
-Learning how to handle stress will help you feel better and it can also improve your skin health.
+Learning how to handle stress will help you feel better, and it can also improve your skin health.

 Try to stick to a daily routine even if your days are not as structured as they once were.
 Exercise regularly (and then rinse or wash your face afterward!).
 Eat mostly healthy foods; this will keep you more healthy overall, help you to avoid the “quarantine 15,” and brighten your skin.
 Get enough sleep.
 Try meditating or journaling to relieve stress and anxiety.
 If you are still struggling, contact your doctor and ask for a telehealth appointment to talk about how you’re feeling.

 Going through a worldwide pandemic is not on anyone’s list of ways to have a good time, but you can and will get through it.
 By paying some attention to your skin, you can even get through it while looking and feeling your best.
-Show your skin some TLC by maintaining good skin care habits during COVID-19, and survive quarantine while looking and feeling your absolute best!
+So show your skin some TLC by maintaining good skin care habits during COVID-19, and survive quarantine while looking and feeling your absolute best!